dy/subscript/README.md

 AST has simplified lispy calltree structure (inspired by [frisk](https://ghub.io/frisk) / [nisp](https://github.com/ysmood/nisp)), opposed to [ESTree](https://github.com/estree/estree):

-* is not limited to particular language, can be compiled to different targets;
+* not limited to particular language (JS), can be compiled to different targets;
 * reflects execution sequence, rather than code layout;
-* has minimal possible overhead, directly maps to operators;
+* has minimal possible overhead (object wrappers, named properties), directly maps to operators;
 * simplifies manual evaluation and debugging;
-* has conventional form and one-liner docs:
+* has conventional form and one-line docs:

 ```js
 import { compile } from 'subscript.js'